tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

 ```
 <codapi-snippet engine="browser" sandbox="javascript" depends-on="example1 example2"></codapi-snippet>

-### Filter events by tags
+### Filter Events by Tags

 As previously mentioned, in the context of DCB, projections are typically used to reconstruct the minimal model required to validate a business decision the system needs to make — usually in response to a command issued by a user.

 Given that the system should ensure a performant response to user input, it becomes clear how paramount it is to minimize the time and effort needed to rebuild the [decision model](../glossary.md#decision-model).
 The most effective approach, then, is to limit the reconstruction to the absolute minimum, by rebuilding the state of only the business entities involved in validating the received command.

-To do this efficiently, we filter the relevant events using tags associated with those entities.
+To do this efficiently, we filter the relevant Events using Tags associated with those entities.

 In our example, a more realistic in-memory projection would be one that determines whether a course with a specific id exists at all.
-By only looking at the event type, this could be done with a projection like this:
+By only looking at the Event Type, this could be done with a projection like this:
 ```js
 const courseExistsProjection = (courseId) => ({
   initialState: false,